newtron-framework/newtron-docs/docs/getting-started/first-app.md

+---
+description: "Build your first Newtron app: a portfolio site with routing, templates, and dynamic pages.
+Complete tutorial with code."
+---

 # Your First Application

 Let's build a simple multi-page site to get familiar with Newtron's core concepts.
 We'll create a personal portfolio site that demonstrates routing, templates, and working with static content.